Markfield: Facilities

 The village benefits greatly from being surrounded by easily accessible countryside.
 There are a variety of public footpaths radiating out from the village – including the "Leicestershire Round", which passes along Main Street.
 To the north-western side of the village lies the Hill Hole Nature Reserve.
 Hill Hole is the highest point within the village and from the top of this quarried granite outcrop there are extensive views across the Midland Plain (43 miles to the Clent Hills), southwards to the Cotswolds and eastwards towards the Leicestershire/Lincolnshire boundary.
 Almost adjoining Hill Hole is the Altar Stones and Blacksmith's Field nature reserve.

 Markfield has two public houses, the Queens Head and the Bulls Head.
 The Coach and Horses, whilst within Markfield parish, is in the village of Field Head.
-Markfield has Chinese, Indian and Turkish takeaways, a fish and chip shop, a newsagent, an independent shop selling organic produce, a Co-Op supermarket, a hardware shop, a financial advisory office, a GP surgery, a chemist, a Londis supermarket, a post office, a library, a leisure centre and a cafe.
+Markfield has Chinese, Indian and Turkish takeaways, a fish and chip shop, a newsagent, an independent shop selling organic produce, a Co-Op supermarket, a financial advisory office, a GP surgery, a chemist, a Londis supermarket, a post office, a library, a leisure centre and a cafe.
 There are also several hair-dressing salons and a light industrial estate.
 The former public house known as the Red Lion has reopened as an Indian restaurant.
 The George public house as shown in the photograph was previously named 'The Boot'.
 The village has a well-funded and run Community Centre, built in 1985, which has replaced the old Markfield Memorial Miners Institute as the main community building in the village.
 There is a Travelodge hotel located on the A50.

 Markfield's copious amount of greenery means the village also has a natural burial ground located off Markfield Lane, north of Thornton Reservoir.